AstroNoodles/Website/README.md

-# Website
+# Club-Website
-The source code for our club's website
+This is where we will write code for our website.
+Website url: bxsml.org